gleeds/apcupsd-monitor/README.md

 ```

 ## Grafana
 A sample Grafana dashboard configuration file is provided in `/grafana/ups.json`.
-Note that the Prometheus data source
-names are dynamically generated and will need to be edited with the correct value you can find in Grafana using the Query Editor/Metrics Browser.

 # TODO
 * Add github workflow to push container image to Docker Hub